mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 ### Cue payload

 The payload is where the cue content is defined, such as the subtitle or closed caption text.
-The payload text may contain newlines but it cannot contain two consecutive newlines, as this is a blank line, and signifies the end of a cue.
+The payload text may contain newlines but it cannot contain two consecutive newlines: that would create a blank line, which signifies the end of a cue.

 A cue text payload cannot contain the string `-->`, the ampersand character (`&`), or the less-than sign (`<`).
 If needed, you can instead use a {{glossary("character reference")}} such as the named character reference `&amp;` for ampersand and `&lt;` for less-than.